anurag-ks/JHTS/README.md

 JHTS
 ====

-This is a Django based school site for our school J.H.Tarapore .
+This is a Django based CMS for our school site for our school J.H.Tarapore .

 How to contribute
 =================